HomeSafety News Setting Off Fireworks This Summer? Learn How To Do It Safely

 Tip #1: Only use fireworks in open, flat, inflammable, and sturdy spaces.

 Some of this advice might seem obvious, but statistics prove otherwise.
-In 2011, about 17,800 fires were caused by fireworks.
+Fireworks start around 18,500 fires every year.
 If you’re going to set off legal fireworks, you need to make sure it’s done in a safe place.

 Scout out a location that’s hard and flat—like bare dirt, snow, concrete, sand, or stone—and avoid places with trees, grass, and buildings that could catch fire.
 Also consider the noise pollution.
 You’ll want to set off fireworks in a spot that won’t bother neighbors and their pets.